-The Artix development tools include a wsdltojava command-line utility that you can use to generate Java interfaces from the WSDL file.
-Artix maps WSDL types to Java using the mapping described in the JAX-RPC specification.

-Syntax of wsdltojava command

-To generate Java interfaces from a WSDL file, run the following command:

-wsdltojava -d [output dir] -interface -p package wsdl contract written.
-The default is the current working directory.

-The parameters shown above are defined as follows:

--d [output dir] Specifies the directory to which the generated code is

-Generates the Java interface for the service. -interface

--p <[wsdl Package

-Name>

-Specifies the name of the Java package to use for the namespace =] generated code.
-You can optionally map a WSDL namespace to a particular package name if your contract has more than one namespace.

-wsdl contract Specifies the WSDL file from which the Java code is being generated.

-For example, the following wsdltojava command was used to generate the Greeter.java interface class that is provided in the Inbound Connection demo:

-wsdltojava -d src -interface -p demo.greeter hello world.wsdl

-The hello world.wsdl file can be found in:

-ArtixInstallDir/artix/Version/demos/basic/hello world soap http/ etc

-For more information on the wsdltojava command-line utility, see the Developing Artix Applications in Java guide.
+Overview you can use to ge ment tools include a wsdltojava command-line utility that enerate Java interfaces from the WSDL file.
+Artix maps ava using the mapping described in the JAX-RPC Syntax of wsdltojava command To generate Java interfaces from a WSDL file, run the following command: wsdltojava -d [output_dir] -interface -p package wsdl_contract The parameters s hown above are defined as follows: -d [output_dir] Specifies the directory to which the generated code is written.
+The default is the current working directory. -interface Generates the Java interface for the service. -p <[wsdl namespace =] Package Name> Specifies the name of the Java package to use for the generated code.
+You can optionally map a WSDL namespace to a particular package name if your contract has more than one namespace. wsdl_contract Specifies the WSDL file from which the Java code is being generated.
+Example following wsdltojava command was used to generate the cerface class that is provided in the Inbound Connection wsdltojava -d s src -interface -p demo.greeter hello_world.wsdl The hello_world .wsdl file can be found in: ArtixInstallDi r/cxx_java/samples/basic/hello_world_soap_http/etc More information tion on the wsdltojava command-line utility, see the from WSDL chapter in the Artix Command Line Reference.